TatiGarrido/Doge-Dog-Day-Care/README.md

 To deploy this project on the GitHub pages:

-1- Locate the repository on Github.
+1. Locate the repository on Github.
-2- On the top, right of the repository, click on settings.
+2. On the top, right of the repository, click on settings tab.
-3- On the left, down, click on pages.
+3. On the left, down, click on pages tab.
-4- Under the source, chose the option "Deploy from a branch".
+4. Under the source, chose the option "Deploy from a branch".
-5- Select the option "main" and the folder called "root".
+5. Select the option "main" and the folder called "root".
-6- The page will automatically refresh.
+6. The page will automatically refresh.
-7- Bellow GitHub Pages, is possible to find the address where the website can be finded live.
+7. Bellow GitHub Pages, is possible to find the address where the website can be finded live.
-8- Click on "Visit site" button, or copy and past the address on your navigation bar.
+8. Click on "Visit site" button, or copy and past the address on your navigation bar.

 ![Deployment](documentation/deployment.png)